 - I'm Dying, Please Take My MacGuffin: Elder Bill and Ted to their present-day selves after finally writing the song said to unite the world.

-- Inventional Wisdom: The Terminator Impersonator that the Great Leader sent to assassinate Bill and Ted can time-travel, has a disintegrator ray and is smart enough to identify Bill and Ted on-sight, but it was also given a capacity to feel enough to where it felt guilt when he accidentally kills Ted's father, Thea, Billie and the band they were putting together and then decides to commit suicide when it's given the chance to kill them.
+- Inventional Wisdom: The Terminator Impersonator that the Great Leader sent to assassinate Bill and Ted can time-travel, has a disintegrator ray, and is smart enough to identify Bill and Ted on-sight, but it was also given a capacity to feel enough to where it felt guilt when he accidentally kills Ted's father, Thea and Billie, and the band that they were putting together, and then decides to commit suicide when it's given the chance to kill them.
 It was also given a full-name — Dennis Caleb McCoy — after Kelly's ex-boyfriend.

 - Logo Joke: The variant logo of Hammerstone studios different from the regular one from the trailer◊.
 It's covered in cave drawings depicting various types of music, with Bill and Ted sitting on the phone booth atop it.◊

 - LOL, 69: The number for the Infinite starts with 69.
 Or at least Bill & Ted think it does.
 You actually reach the Infinite by pressing the Infinity key.

 - Meanwhile, in the Future : Occasionally cuts to the Great Leader monitoring thing from the future.

 - Misplaced-Names Poster: Keanu Reeves receives top billing, with his name on the left, but it's above Alex Winter's head.
 It would have been simple to just flip the actors on the poster, but it's following the longstanding tradition throughout the franchise of having Bill appear on the left and Ted on the right.